David-VTUK/CKAD-StudyGuide/RevisionTopics/Part-1-Core-Concepts.md

     command: ['sh', '-c', 'until nslookup myservice; do echo waiting for myservice; sleep 2; done;']
   ```

-  In this example, `init-container` will run until completion prior to `myapp-container` runs.
+  In this example, `init-container` will run until completion prior to `myapp-container` running.
 The former will perform a `nslookup` every 2 seconds until it can resolve `myservice`.
 Once it can, the `init-container` will finish and `myapp-container` will run.

   # Ephemeral containers

 Ephemeral containers may be run in an existing pod to perform user-initiated actions such as debugging.
-In order to add an ephemeral container to an existing pod, use the pod's ephemeralcontainers subresource.
+In order to add an ephemeral container to an existing pod, use the pod's `ephemeralContainers` subresource.
 This field is alpha-level and is only honored by servers that enable the EphemeralContainers feature.

 Whereas `initContainers` are used proactively, `ephemeralContainers` are more geared towards reactive, interactive troubleshooting.
 For example, a Pod can be spun up with a single container: